A Bill to make provision for an entitlement to paid safe leave for victims of domestic abuse; and for connected purposes.

 May contain errors — check source documents for definitive information.

-The Domestic Abuse (Safe Leave) Bill would create a new statutory right for employed people who are victims of domestic abuse to take paid safe leave.
-This leave is intended to help them seek safety, access support, and make necessary arrangements while keeping their job secure.
-The bill sets out how the entitlement should work and related provisions to support its practical operation.
+The Domestic Abuse (Safe Leave) Bill would create a new right for workers who are victims of domestic abuse to take paid safe leave from work.
+The leave is intended to help them access safety measures and support services while remaining in employment, with related provisions for how the leave works.

 Generated 21 February 2026